South African Constitution of 1961

 The Constitution of 1961 (formally the Republic of South Africa Constitution Act, 1961) was the fundamental law of South Africa for two decades.
-Under the terms of the constitution South Africa ceased to be a Commonwealth realm and became a republic, albeit, temporarily, outside the Commonwealth of Nations from 1961 to 1994.
+Under the terms of the constitution South Africa ceased to be a Commonwealth realm and became a republic, until rejoining the Commonwealth of Nations in 1994.

 Legally, the Union of South Africa, which had existed since 1910, came to an end and was re-established as the "Republic of South Africa".

 Background

 Republicanism was always a major tenet of Afrikaner nationalism.
-Even when nationalists controlled the government, however, political realities prevented this goal from being attained prior to the 1960s.
+Even when nationalists controlled the government, however, political realities prevented this goal from being attained until the 1960s.

-On 3 August 1960, the National Party government announced a referendum would be held in October of that year so that voters might weigh in on the question of whether the Union of South Africa should become a republic.
+On 3 August 1960, the National Party government announced a referendum would be held in October of that year so that voters might vote on the question of whether the Union of South Africa should become a republic.
 The vote was restricted to white South Africans, the first such election on a national scale, following the disenfranchisement of Coloured South Africans in the Cape Province.
 More than 90% of eligible voters participated in the referendum, and 52.3% of votes were in favour of "a Republic for the Union."

-The Republic of South Africa Constitution Bill was introduced in January 1961.
-It came into force on 31 May 1961; 31 May was a significant day in South African history, being both the day in 1902 on which the Treaty of Vereeniging was signed, ending the Second Anglo-Boer War, and the day in 1910 on which the Union of South Africa came into being.
+The Republic of South Africa Constitution Bill was introduced in January 1961, and came into force on 31 May 1961, a significant date in South African history as the Treaty of Vereeniging was signed on 31 May 19 1902, and the Union of South Africa came into being on 31 May 1910.

 Contents

-The structure of the government of the Republic under the 1961 constitution was a Westminster system very similar to that of the Union under the South Africa Act 1909, except that the Queen and the appointed Governor-General were replaced by a State President elected by Parliament.
+The structure of the government of the Republic under the 1961 constitution was a Westminster system very similar to that of the Union under the South Africa Act 1909, except that the queen and the appointed governor-general were replaced by a state president elected by Parliament.

-C. R. Swart, the last Governor-General became the first State President on 31 May 1961.
+C. R. Swart, the last Governor-General, became the first State President on 31 May 1961.